w3woody/OCTools/Docs/OCLex.md

 Note that all five sections are optional in the OCLex file, and may be omitted.

+##### State Support

+Rules may be optionally triggered by a state flag.
+You declare state flags by using the %state declaration:

+    %state TOKEN TOKEN ...

 #### Rules

 The rules section contains one or more rules of the form: